 Is it "can’t" or "won’t" when it comes to summarizing the reasons people fail to organize their stuff?
-And, does it apply to you?
+Which applies to you?

 - "Can’t" implies inability.

 The five main reasons fall into BOTH camps: Can’t AND Won’t.

 Mindy (fictitious name) tells me "I just don’t have the gene to organize."
 Could it be genetics that stops Mindy from organizing her important household stuff?
 Could it be a neurological issue?
 Mindy is a very creative individual.